Reviews You Can Rely On

 Warmth

 This warmth isn't applied uniformly throughout the base layer.
 For the men's model, the center back, armpits, and top of the shoulders are ventilated more than the rest of the top.
 This is achieved using less dense fabric panels than what's used in the rest of the base layer.
 These panels are subtle, as the technology used means there aren't any seams between them.
-If you are sweaty like our main tester, the Intraknit fabric may be your ticket for a more enjoyable time being active in the cold.
+I perspire more than most, but the ventilating fabric found on the Intraknit helps me have a more enjoyable time running around in the cold.

 smartwool intraknit thermal merino - the merino wool/synthetic blend leads to an engineered fabric that's...